|Nutritional Guidelines (per serving)|

 Less mysterious, however, is the fact that buttery, nutty treats very similar to these are known the world over and are called by names such diverse as Pecan Balls, Russian Tea Cakes, Snowdrops, Italian Butter Nuts, Southern Pecan Butterballs, Pecan Sandies, Swedish Tea Cakes, Viennese Sugar Balls, and more.

-- 1 1/2 cup butter (at room temperature)
+- 1 1/2 cup butter (room temperature)

-- 1 and 1/2 cups powdered sugar, divided
+- 1 1/2 cups powdered sugar (divided)

 - 3 teaspoons vanilla extract

-- 3 cups flour (all-purpose)
+- 3 cups all-purpose flour

 - 1/2 teaspoon salt (divided)

 Gather the ingredients and preheat the oven to 350 F/ 177 C.

 Place the butter, 3/4 cup of the powdered sugar, and vanilla in a large mixing bowl.
 Stir vigorously or beat with an electric mixer at medium-high speed until completely combined.

 In a separate bowl, combine flour and 1/4 teaspoon of the salt.

 Add the flour to the butter about 1/2 cup at a time, beating well after each addition, until well incorporated.

 Carefully fold in the nuts.